ConnectedLib/course-in-a-box/modules/evaluation/_posts/2000-02-01-what-do-these-words-mean.md

 Assessments can help you answer many different questions, such as:
 - What knowledge or skill does a teen have in a particular area?
-- What was the scale of an initiative’s impact?
-- What benchmarks should we use to help measure progress later?
 - What or how much did a teen learn from the program?
-- How do teens feel about the program?
+- How do teens feel about a particular topic?
-- What are participants’ attitudes toward a topic?
-- What was improved or achieved?
 - How many teens were helped?
 - How quickly were issues resolved?
-- What was the quality of the program implementation?

 ## Evaluation